Starting a Business Methodology

 - Is a limited liability company (or its legal equivalent).
 If there is more than one type of limited liability company in the economy, the limited liability form most common among domestic firms is chosen.
 Information on the most common form is obtained from incorporation lawyers or the statistical office.

-- Is 100% domestically owned and has 5 owners, none of whom is a legal entity.
+- Is 100% domestically owned and has five owners, none of whom is a legal entity.

-- Has start-up capital of 10 times income per capita, paid in cash.
+- Has start-up capital of 10 times income per capita.

 - Performs general industrial or commercial activities, such as the production or sale to the public of products or services.
 The business does not perform foreign trade activities and does not handle products subject to a special tax regime, for example, liquor or tobacco.
 It is not using heavily polluting production processes.